stablestud/adsorber/README.md

 * `Do you really want to setup Adsorber?`
 * `Do you really want to disable Adsorber?`

-It'll not answer prompts which may harm your system.
+Note: it'll not answer prompts which may harm your system.
 But `--force` will.

 #### `-f, --force`:

-Option is only available with operation `setup`.
+Option is only available with operation `update`.

-This will force the script to continue (dangerous) the update e.g.,
+This will force the script to continue (dangerous!) the update e.g.,
 * Continues if no backup has been created, overwriting the existing hosts file.

 #### `-h, --help`:

-If specified with an operation, it'll show extended help about it.
+Show general help or ff specified with an operation,
+it'll show specific help about it e.g.,
+`adsorber setup --help`

 #### `--noformatting`:
 Disables coloured and formatted output by Adsorber.
 Useful for logging to files and output processing by other scripts.

-## Settings:
+## Configuration:

 By default the config files are located at `/usr/local/etc/adsorber/`.
 In portable-mode the config files are being created at the scripts root directory after the first run.